 Aurangabad is of the most supremely charming cities of Bihar.
 The city of Aurangabad is seeped to the core in the legacy of elaborate historical events.
 It is from its vibrant past that the city derives its aura and charisma that can cast a spell on the mind of a visitor.

 The city is also widely cherished because of its contribution to the freedom struggle of India.
 Dr Rajendra Prasad spent many years here.
-Aurangabad also happens to be the native place of the former Chief Minister of Bihar, Mr Satyendra Narayan Singh who played a great role in the Independence movement.
+Aurangabad also happens to be the native place of the former chief minister of Bihar, Mr Satyendra Narayan Singh, who played a great role in the Independence movement.

 An inbound tourist can choose from any of the major connection options.
 Aurangabad enjoys good infrastructure under all modes of transportation.
-The place is well connected via roads and has a very efficient mode of transport that has helped primarily in the improvement in Aurangabad tourism.
+The place is well connected via roads and has a very efficient mode of transport that has helped primarily in the improvement of Aurangabad tourism.
 It is well connected by NH2 and NH98.